david-inf/deep-learning-applications/README.md

 pip install -r lab1.txt
 ```

-Inside folder `lab1/` you have the follwing programs:
-- `checkpoints` folder that will be automatically created for storing model checkpoints
+- `ckpts` folder that will be automatically created for storing model checkpoints
-- `experiments` folder that will be automatically created for storing yaml configurations files for each experiment
+- `configs` folder that will be automatically created for storing `yaml` configurations files for each experiment
+  - `generate_configs.py` automatically generate a configuration file from a given params dict
+  - Each model configuration will be stored in `configs/model`
 - `models/` folder with MLPs (`mlp.py`) and CNNs (`cnn.py`) definitions
+- `plots/` for results
+- `utils/` for various utilities (`misc_utils.py` and `train_utils.py`)
 - `cmd_args.py` arguments for main programs
-- `config-train.yaml` `config-distill.yaml` base configuration files
+- `config-distill.yaml` base configuration files
 - `generate_configs.py` program for generating yaml configuration files automatically from base configuration files
 and given options
 - Main programs: